glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/magic.md

 # Magic

-I've got a magic sock draw,
+I've got a magic sock drawer,
-A magic pants draw, too,
+A magic pants drawer, too,
 My fridge is also magic -
 Endless supplies of food.